BrunoRakotomalala62/-p/replit.md

 - Automatic chunking for responses exceeding 2000 characters
 - Rate limiting through delayed sending (1-2 second intervals)
 - Support for rich media attachments (images, audio, files)

+**Image Processing Workflow**:
+- Facebook Messenger image URLs are downloaded to memory (not saved to disk)
+- Images are uploaded to catbox.moe to obtain public URLs accessible from Vercel
+- Public URLs are sent to the external Gemini API with conversation context
+- Process is serverless-compatible and works identically on both Replit and Vercel
+- Supports unlimited image sizes with robust error handling and URL validation